Utterly Amazing Science, by Robert Winston

 "What a brilliant book, I'm definitely going to read it all."

 "An utterly amazing book, with fun radiating from it!
 Every page is a new adventure."

 "This book is an absolute winner.
 I enjoyed reading it from cover to cover as it's well written yet easy to read, colourful and full of interesting information."

 "It wants me to go and do science!
 And the pop-ups are great too."

 About the prize

 Each year the Royal Society celebrates the best books that communicate science to young people through our Young People's Book Prize.
-This year's winner will be announced in November 2015.
+The 2015 winner was announced on Monday 16 November.